IT07/Game_code/ArmA_3/A3_Epoch_VEMF_Reloaded/README.md

 #### How to download?
 **Because of its new location, the download process is a little different:** <br />
 Click the .7z file and then click the "Raw" button.
-You will then get the exile_vemf_reloaded folder and the Exile.MapName folder inside of a packed .7z :) <br />
+You will then get the epoch_vemf_reloaded folder and the Epoch.MapName folder inside of a packed .7z :) <br />
 <br />

 #### How to install?